Web application framework: What it is, how it works, and why you need it

 Since a framework is usually a set of libraries and tools that help to build a web app, it requires higher programming skills.
 Offering more freedom for implementation from scratch, a web application framework is a perfect fit for experienced developers.

-Yet by no means should you belittle a developer who prefers creating web apps in a CMS.
+Still, you shouldn't belittle a developer who prefers creating web apps in a CMS.
 One can argue that with a CMS, a person doesn’t need programming language at all, but this is true only if we’re talking about managing an already existing website.
-To set up a web app via a CMS, a person should know how to work with a server and be able to read/edit various chunks of code at least.
+To set up a web app via a CMS, a person has to know how to work with a server and be able to read/edit various chunks of code.

 Model View Controller architecture